 - Thoroughly wash and keep it in a cooker/ pan with little water and cook

-- Add 1 tbsp. ghee and fry cashew and raisins to golden brown colour.
+- Add 1 tbsp. ghee and fry cashew and raisins to golden brown color.

-- Break the jagerry and put in water (very little) and make a syrup.
+- Break the jaggery and put in water (very little) and make a syrup.
 (If you are using ordinary one)

-Tip: Do it separately because sometimes jagerry has mud and stones.
+Tip: Do it separately because sometimes jaggery has mud and stones.
 Or you can even use Sugar.

-Note: Add jaggery syrup after the rice is almost cooked because if you add it before rice will not cook properly
+Note: Add jaggery syrup after the rice is almost cooked because if you add it to rice will not cook properly

 - Cush green cardamom and add into sweet pongal.